Per Vehicle, 2026 Pricing

 Why the Accord costs slightly more than the Civic

 The 2018 to 2022 Accord rides on the 10th generation platform with MacPherson front struts and a multilink rear that uses shock absorbers, not struts.
-The 2023 redesign retained the same suspension topology with revised geometry and added an adaptive damper on the Touring trim.
+The Touring trim has carried an adaptive damper since this 2018 redesign.
+The 2023 generation retained the same suspension topology with revised geometry and continues to fit the Touring with adaptive dampers.
 Across all years, the front strut is a Showa twin-tube unit sourced from Honda's longtime damper supplier, the same supplier behind the Civic and most Acura models.

 Compared to the Civic, the Accord strut runs $25 to $80 more per side in parts because the unit is physically larger and tuned for the heavier sedan.
 Labor time on the Accord is roughly 0.15 to 0.25 hours longer per side because the strut tower is buried slightly deeper under the cowl and intake plumbing.
 Those small per-side differences add up to a $50 to $130 higher pair price installed, which is what shops in our cohort consistently report.